remotely-save/remotely-save/docs/pro/README.md

 ## Why so complicated?

-Because we doesn't have payment method inside the plugin, so we have to:
+Because we don't have a payment method inside the plugin, so we have to:

 * build a website,
 * require users having online accounts
 * and connect the plugin to the online account.

-Moreover, an online account allows flexibe management of subscriptions.
+Moreover, an online account allows flexible management of subscriptions.